Skip to main content

 • AI PRs larger than non-AI PRs — AI is being used to draft larger changes.
 Watch review latency carefully; large PRs are slower to review.

-• AI PRs about the same size as non-AI — AI is augmenting, not replacing, normal sizing decisions.
+• AI PRs about the same size as non-AI — AI is augmenting normal sizing decisions, not replacing them.

-• AI PRs smaller than non-AI — unusual; often indicates AI is used for surgical fixes or boilerplate.
+• AI PRs smaller than non-AI — usually indicates AI is being used for surgical fixes or short boilerplate.

 What to do about it